-Mayer Brown is committed to respecting your data privacy.
+Mayer Brown is a global legal services provider and we are committed to respecting your data privacy.
 We act in accordance with applicable data privacy laws when collecting and using personal information provided to us, or which we have obtained from your visits to our websites and use of our online services.

 This Privacy Notice explains our information practices in relation to personal information.
 If you have any further queries, there are a number of regional contacts listed below who can assist.